 4] Go clear for error-free readings

 Most women feel slight discomfort during a mammogram.
 The pressure of the testing equipment against the breast may cause pain, which is normal.
-This part lasts only for few minutes.
-Ocassionaly, some women feel extreme pain during the test.
+This part lasts only for a few minutes.
+Occasionally, some women feel extreme pain during the test.
 The intensity of pain differs for everyone depending on:

-• Schedule: tenderness in the breast varies before and after your menstrual cycle.
+xe2x80xa2 Schedule: tenderness in the breast varies before and after your menstrual cycle.
 A week before your periods, the breasts will be most tender and may cause more pain during a mammogram.
-So scheduling your test during the week after your period is more favorable to avoid pain.
+So scheduling your test during the week after your period is more favourable to avoid pain.